-A prototype for BMW’s oft-rumored 1-Series sedan has finally been spotted.
-Yes, after watching Audi and Mercedes-Benz have all the fun in the luxury compact sedan segment with their respective A3 and CLA-Class, BMW now wants a piece of the action.
+A prototype for BMW’s upcoming 1-Series sedan has been spotted yet again.
+Yes, after watching Audi and Mercedes-Benz have all the fun in the luxury compact sedan segment with their respective A3 and CLA, BMW now wants a piece of the action.

-The vehicle’s engine lineup should mirror that of the 2-Series Active Tourer, meaning a series of three- and four-cylinder units, all of them turbocharged.
+The vehicle’s engine lineup should mirror the one offered in the 2-Series Active Tourer, meaning a series of three- and four-cylinder units, all of them turbocharged.
 The top model initially should be a 225i, powered by a 231-horsepower four-cylinder.
 Both front- and all-wheel drive is expected, meaning BMW will have a front-driving sedan in its lineup for the first time.

 2017 BMW 1-Series sedan spy shots - Image via S. Baldauf/SB-Medien

 Further down the track we expect a 1-Series M Performance model.
 This one is also expected to feature a four-cylinder, but with output dialed up to around 300 horsepower.
 We’ve heard that BMW has designed its UKL platform to be flexible enough to install a tranverse-mounted in-line six-cylinder, but it’s too early to tell if we’ll see such an engine fitted to the 1-Series.